 - Select Body then CAN Communication Analysis.

-- Once you enter the CAN Network, you will be able to do the following.
+Once you enter the CAN Network, you can do the following.

 - Read Codes from CAN Network